Auxeno/ion/README.md

 ---

-Ion is a neural network library for JAX designed to be minimal and easy to use.
-Models are pytrees, parameters are explicit, and layers follow familiar conventions.
+Ion is a neural network library for JAX.
+Models are pytrees, parameters are explicit, and everything works natively with `jax.jit`, `jax.grad`, and `jax.vmap`.
+It ships with common layers out of the box, but defining your own is simple — just subclass `Module`.

-It ships with layers for convolution, attention, recurrence, normalization, and pooling, along with filtered transforms for working with models directly.
-Users can write their own if they so wish.

 ## Installation